mathbalduino/go-codegen/docs/go-parser-api.md

 This is on purpose.
 If you need to use one of the excluded fields, please [let me know](https://github.com/mathbalduino/go-codegen/issues/new)
 :::

+The `Logger` field is used to allow the library user to pass an already created logger instance, instead of relying on the one created by the library itself.
+This is extremely useful, since this library will usually be used to compose other libraries, the logger instance usually already exists.

 The `LogFlags` field is used to control the amount of information that the library will write to the `stdout`, using the [LoggerCLI](https://mathbalduino.com.br/go-log/docs/advanced/logger_cli) (another library that belongs to my personal stack).
 The flags will be directly forwarded to it.
 Note that since this lib uses the `LoggerCLI`, it's